Jinsssss333/bond/README.md

 Open your browser at http://localhost:5173 (or whichever port Vite uses).

+## **Deployment to Netlify**

+### Prerequisites
+1. A Netlify account (sign up at [netlify.com](https://netlify.com))
+2. All environment variables configured in Convex
+3. Your repository pushed to GitHub/GitLab/Bitbucket

+### Deployment Steps

+1. **Connect your repository to Netlify:**
+   - Log in to Netlify
+   - Click "Add new site" → "Import an existing project"
+   - Connect your Git provider and select this repository

+2. **Configure build settings:**
+   - Build command: `pnpm build`
+   - Publish directory: `dist`
+   - Node version: 18 or higher

+3. **Set environment variables in Netlify:**
+   Go to Site settings → Environment variables and add:

 ## **Authentication & Authorization**

 Auth is already configured.
 Email-OTP flow and anonymous users are supported.